 But don’t let the confusing pronunciation turn you off this fabulous food.
 It’s quickly becoming all the rage in kitchens all around the world.
-In fact, the Food and Agriculture Organization of the United Nations has declared 2013 “The International Year of the Quinoa.”
+In fact, the Food and Agriculture Organization of the United Nations had declared 2012 “The International Year of the Quinoa.”

 What is Quinoa?

 Quinoa is a tiny seed from a vegetable closely related to beetroots and tumbleweeds.
 The seeds can be cooked much like rice to make them fluffy and grain-like.

 Related: 37 Superfoods to Start Eating Today